xiangui33423/assassyn/docs/developer/format.md

 cargo clippy -- -Dclippy::all
 ```

-And you may also use cargo clippy fix to fix these suggestions.
+`cargo clippy` can also fix some of the issues automatically.
+To do so, first commit all your codes
+to version control using `--no-verify`, then run:

 ```
 cargo clippy -- fix
 ```

 However, this does not fix everything.
-Too aggressive rewritings are still required to be done by the developers.
+Too aggressive rewritings are still required to be done
+by the developers.

-## Python format
+## Python Format

-To format Python code, use Pylint to format it:
+To check the Python code, use Pylint to format it:

 ```
 pylint --rcfile ./python/.pylintrc python/assassyn
 ```

-This will give you the hint about format modification but you have to change the code by yourself.
+This gives you the hint about format suggestions but you have to change the code by yourself.